Recovery from bushfire events

 If you are concerned about bush fire hazards on your property, or the property adjacent to you, the NSW Rural Fire Service (NSW RFS) can provide advice regarding preparing your property against bush fires and what you have to do in the event of a bush fire.
 Click here to report a bushfire hazard to the RFS.

-Sorted metal is also able to be disposed of for free at any Waste Management centre.
+Sorted metal can be disposed of for free at any Waste Management centre.
 This allows fire impacted residents to take all their fencing wire, shed metal, car bodies, white goods (eg fridges and washing machines) and other metal.

 Members of the community who have a fire damaged house or building that needs to be disposed of, should first speak to their insurer.
 If the building is uninsured, the Department of Public Works should be contacted.